tudocomp/tudocomp/docs/Documentation.md

 * a static function `meta()` that yields a `Meta` information object about the compressor.

-Note that while the latter is not strictly defined in the `Compressor` class, it is required due to the nature of templated construction.
+Note that while the latter (`meta()`) is not strictly defined in the `Compressor` class, it is required due to the nature of templated construction.

 The class [`Env`](about:blank) represents the compressor's runtime environment.
 It provides access to runtime options as well as the framework's statistics